openSUSE/obs-landing/_posts/deployments/2018-03-16-post-mortem-5.md

 ### How are we going to do better in the future?

-Shit (Syntax errors) happen, so we want only monkey patch serious issues that block people from working at all and only doing monkey patches in pair programming.
+Shit :hankey: (Syntax errors) happen, so we want only monkey patch serious issues that block people from working at all and only doing monkey patches in pair programming.
 We also have to think again how we can make our deployment cycle faster, it's too slow currently to get to a working package.
 Looking to what happen with factory dashboard, we should figure out how to pull it into our CI cycle, but until that has happened